 Increasing access to healthy, local food and improving food security works best when communities are able to develop their own solutions, based on local knowledge, assets, and needs.
 The Community Food Projects Competitive Grants Program (CFP) awards grants to eligible nonprofits, tribal organizations, and food program service providers to promote self-sufficiency and food security, address specific needs, and provide comprehensive, community-based solutions in low-income communities.
 Projects vary in scope, ranging from community gardens with market stands to marketing and consumer cooperatives, but must involve low-income participants.

 Learn More About CFP!

 CFP is a competitive grants program that is administered by USDA’s National Institute of Food and Agriculture (NIFA).
 Grants are intended to help eligible nonprofits, tribal organizations, and food program service providers in need of a one-time infusion of federal assistance for projects that promote self-sufficiency and food security, address specific needs, and provide comprehensive, community-based solutions in low-income communities.
 These one-time grants require a dollar-for-dollar (1:1) match in resources, which can include in-kind support.

 CFP grants can fund projects that:

 Examples of CFP projects include, but are not limited to: community food assessments, GIS analysis, community gardens with market stands, value chain projects, food hubs, farmers markets, farm-to-institution projects, and marketing and consumer cooperatives.

-CFP awards have funded projects in more than 400 communities in 48 states in the program’s 18-year history.
+CFP awards have funded projects in more than 400 communities in 48 states in the program’s 19-year history.
 Thanks to the 2014 Farm Bill, CFP funding has been increased to $9 million in mandatory funding per year starting in Fiscal Year 2015 — nearly double its $5 million annual funding level from the 2008 Farm Bill.

 Public food program service providers, tribal organizations, and private nonprofit entities meeting the following three requirements are eligible to receive a CFP grant:

-Since 1996, CFP has provided approximately $85 million in grants to hundreds of local food security projects.
+Since 1996, CFP has provided over $90 million in grants to hundreds of local food security projects.

 For example, CFP grants have been used to: